rschristopher/ischristtrue.com/src/modern-views/money-wealth.md

 But it is God's sovereignty.
 It is His money.
 If you confuse it with yours then this is to give in to the serpent.
 This is where the rich man falls to pride, and the poor man to envy.

 Shoulder the burden responsibly, knowing it is God's money no matter where it goes, and that it is in your hands for a reason, that you have been tasked by God.
 If you find yourself with money, pray for wisdom sufficient for such a challenge.
+Your salvation is on the line.

 work, proof of work